Hellmakima/list-files/README.md

 # LSD: `ls` detailed

 Python-based recursive directory lister.
-Think `tree`, but all Python.
-Clean output.
-Filters.
-No external deps.
+Similar to `tree` on Linux, but all Python.

 ---